 So rather than suing the heck out of everyone, though I’m guessing they did that too, they decided to dominate this emerging market too with the launch of Dolce Gusto.

-As I explained earlier, the majority of of the Dolce Gusto coffee pods contain ground coffee beans, but just keep in mind that a couple of the pods do contain instant.
+As I explained earlier, many of the Dolce Gusto coffee pods contain ground coffee beans, but actually keep in mind that a couple of the pods do contain instant.

-While there are loads of different Nespresso original machines to consider depending on your requirements and budgets, with Dolce Gusto, as with Tassimo, there are only actually these two distinct machines that I see as being two obviously different options, and these two appear to represent the perfect appreciate for money.
+While there are loads of different Nespresso original machines to consider depending on your requirements and budgets, with Dolce Gusto, as with Tassimo, there are only literally these two distinct machines that I see as being two obviously different options, and these two appear to represent the best appreciate for money.

 Check Price - Amazon UK